 Another cold hardy kiwi is A. purpurea with cherry sized, red fruit.
 ‘Ken’s Red’ is an example of this type with sweet, red-fleshed fruit having a hint of tartness.

 Any of the hardy kiwis should have some form of trellis system or other support.
 Avoid planting hardy kiwi in frost pockets.
 Plant them instead on northern exposure sites that delay early spring growth which, in turn, protects the vines from damage caused by potential late frosts.
-Prune the vines 2-3 times per year during the growing season and again in the winter.
+Prune the vines two to three times per year during the growing season and again in the winter.